 Nike Girls Basketball Camp Clarkson University Potsdam, New York

-US Sports Camps and Nike Basketball Camps are excited to welcome Head Women's Basketball Coach of Clarkson University, John Hampton to our Nike Basketball Camp family.
-Coach Hampton will direct one week of girls overnight and extended day camp at Clarkson University this summer from July 21-25, 2013.
+US Sports Camps and Nike Basketball Camps are excited to welcome back Head Women's Basketball Coach of Clarkson University, John Hampton to our Nike Basketball Camp family.
+Coach Hampton will direct one week of girls overnight and extended day camp at Clarkson University this summer from June 29-July 2, 2014.

 The Complete Skills Camp offers a challenging daily format of fundamental instruction, clinics, and drills.
 Players will have the opportunity to develop and refine their fundamental basketball skills.
 Emphasis is placed on individual skill development: shooting, offensive moves, defense, rebounding, team play in a competitive and fun environment.